file-format/Products/content/en/word-processing/javascript/redocx/index.md

-<p>The redocx is a very useful open source library that enables software developers to create and manage word documents with react using JavaScript commands.
-The library provides a very powerful set of components that can be used to render a React element to a Word document object with ease.
+<p>The redocx is a useful open source library that enables software developers to create and manage word documents with react using JavaScript commands.
+The library provides a powerful set of components that can be used to render a React element to a Word document object with ease.
 You need to provide the file name and path for the document.
 The developers can also render the documents straight to a memory-mapped stream.</p>
-<p>The redocx library is very easy to handle and has included very powerful features related to Word documents creation and rendering, such as generate new documents from the scratch, add a paragraph to existing documents, add a list of dots, add a list of numbers to word document, insert header/footer to word file,  draw horizontal or vertical line, insert a table, add an image to the place of your choice and much more.</p>
+<p>The redocx library is easy to handle and has included powerful features related to Word documents creation and rendering, such as generate new documents from the scratch, add a paragraph to existing documents, add a list of dots, add a list of numbers to word document, insert header/footer to word file, draw horizontal or vertical line, insert a table, add an image to the place of your choice and much more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}